-There are basically two reasons: A well-meaning and hardworking Realtor can feel pressure from a homeowner who has an inflated perception of their home’s value.
+There are two reasons: A well-meaning and hardworking Realtor can feel pressure from a homeowner who has an inflated perception of their home’s value.
 On the other hand, there are some who engage in this practice routinely.

-If you start out with a price that is too high, there is likelihood you interviewed other Realtors.
+If you start with a price that is too high, there is a likelihood you interviewed other Realtors.
 They did not get the listing, of course.
 They got “beaten” out by someone telling you what you wanted to hear.

 In short, you may have ended up with a Realtor who was good at selling you, but not good at selling your home.
 And you are willing to pay them a fee for it?